hxwwong/climate-change-webapp/README.md

 ## About the App
 The Web App in this folder is titled "Signs in the Southeast: A Web App for Climate Change Response Assessment in ASEAN."
 It is a visualization app made through Dash, visualizing several climate change and sustainability indices of countries in the Association of Southeast Asian Nations.

-The App was coded through Visual Studio Code.
+The application was coded through Visual Studio Code.
 This visualization app is part of the course requirement for Data Visualization in the Data Science Minor of De La Salle University - Manila.

 ## Usage
 ### Requirements